-- Serve your Toddler whole milk, not low-fat or skim milk.
-She needs the fat in whole milk for development.
+- Unless directed by your doctor, serve your Toddler whole milk, not low-fat or skim milk.
+She needs the fat in whole milk for her development.

 - Switch to nonfat or low-fat milk once your Toddler is two years old.

-- Your child only needs 2 cups of milk a day to meet her Calcium needs.
+- When introducing baby to cow's milk, remember that she only needs 2 cups of milk a day to meet her Calcium needs.

 - If serving juice, look for beverages that are 100% juice, with no added sweeteners, colors or artificial flavors.

-A Toddler needs between 6 and 8 drinks per day to ensure good hydration.
-A mix of water, milk and fruit juices is ideal.
+Toddlers need between 6 and 8 drinks per day to ensure good hydration.
+A mix of water, milk and fruit juices

 Why whole milk?

-Your Toddler needs fat for growth and development, including his brain development.
-With about 8 grams of fat per cup, whole milk can help provide some of that fat, along with protein and Calcium.
+Your Toddler needs fat for healthy growth and development, including her brain development.
+When you're introducing your baby to milk, keep in mind that whole milk can help provide some of that fat, along with protein and Calcium, at about 8 grams of fat per cup.

 Good to know

-If a child between 1 & 2 years is at risk for obesity or being overweight—either by family history or as determined by their pediatrician—reduced-fat (2%) milk should be served instead of whole milk.
-For children over 2 years, the American Academy of Pediatrics (AAP) suggests switching to nonfat (skim) or low-fat (1%) to reduce the amount of saturated fat in their diet.
+If your child is between 1 and 2 years old, and is at risk for obesity or being overweight—either by family history or as determined by their pediatrician—reduced-fat (2%) milk should be served instead of whole milk.
+For children over 2 years, the American Academy of Pediatrics (AAP) suggests switching to nonfat (skim) or low-fat (1%) to reduce the amount of saturated fat in her diet.

 How much milk?